Faculty Research Page

 In the second area, signal transduction and cell cycle regulation, my research on mammalian cells was centered round the regulation of signaling proteins downstream from receptor and non-receptor tyrosine kinases.
 For example we studied the regulation of MAP kinase by protein kinase C and at the onset of meiosis, and identified and structurally characterized a novel effector of the Ras oncoprotein, the Ral guanine nucleotide dissociation stimulator.
 In addition a diversion into work with budding and fission yeasts led to work on tyrosine phosphorylation and dual specific kinases in budding yeast and the demonstration that the Cdc18 protein of fission yeast couples S-phase to mitosis and to the cell-cycle commitment point, Start.

 I retired in 2016 and my lab is now closed; thus I am no longer accepting students or postdoctoral or visiting fellows.
-However I retain an interest in the exciting research being done in the department, participate in meetings of the Tjian / Darzacq group, and continue to attend faculty seminars.
+However I retain an interest in the exciting research being done in the department and continue to attend faculty seminars.
 I also offer a freshman seminar, “Museums of the Bay Area,” to introduce new students to some of the rich museum resources of the Bay Area and help them develop their skills in making presentations and in leading and participating in discussions.

 A prudent path forward for genomic engineering and germline gene modification.
 D. Baltimore, P. Berg, M. Botchan, D. Carroll, R.A.
 Charo, G. Church, J. Corn, G.Q.
 Daley, J.A.
 Doudna, M. Fenner, H.T.
 Greely, M. Jinek, G.S.
 Martin, E. Penhoet, J. Puck, S.H.
 Sternberg, J.S.
 Weissman, and K.R.
 Yamamoto (2015).
 Science 348, 36-38.